-In December 2014, we entered into a \$230 million Revolving Credit Facility and a \$175 million senior unsecured term loan facility ("First Term Loan Facility").
-In November 2015, we entered into a \$250 million senior unsecured term loan facility ("Second Term Loan Facility" and, collectively with the Revolving Credit Facility and First Term Loan Facility, "Credit Facilities").
-In December 2018, we exercised our extension option on the Revolving Credit Facility resulting in the term ending December 2019.
-In February 2019, we exercised our extension option on the First Term Loan Facility resulting in the term ending in February 2020.
-The Second Term Loan Facility had an initial term through November 2020.

-In May 2019, as part of executing under our Possible Strategic Alternatives, we completed the sale of 55 properties and in conjunction therewith, refinanced our Credit Facilities (including the payment of amounts outstanding under our Credit Facilities as described further in "Uses of Liquidity and Capital Resources - Debt Repayments") and entered into new financings, which are comprised of a 2019 Revolving Line of Credit Facility of approximately \$250 million and a 2019 Term Loan Facility of approximately \$265 million (collectively, the "2019 Credit Facilities").
-The 2019 Revolving Line of Credit Facility has an initial four-year term through May 2023, plus one 12-month extension option, and the 2019 Term Loan Facility has an initial five-year term through May 2024.
-The 2019 Credit Facilities bear interest based on 30-day LIBOR plus a spread that varies with our leverage ratio.
+In December 2014, we entered into a \$230 million revolving credit facility and a \$175 million senior unsecured term loan facility ("First Term Loan Facility").
+In November 2015, we entered into a \$250 million senior unsecured term loan facility ("Second Term Loan Facility" and, collectively with the revolving credit facility and First Term Loan Facility, "Previous Credit Facilities").
+In May 2019, as part of executing under our Possible Strategic Alternatives, we completed the sale of 55 properties and in conjunction therewith, refinanced our Previous Credit Facilities (including the payment of amounts outstanding under our Previous Credit Facilities as described further in "Uses of Liquidity and Capital Resources - Debt Repayments") and entered into new financings, which are comprised of a new Revolving Credit Facilities").
+The new Revolving Credit Facility has an initial four-year term through May 2023, plus one 12-month extension option, and the new Term Loan Facility has an initial five-year term through May 2024.
+The Credit Facilities bear interest based on 30-day LIBOR plus a spread that varies with our leverage ratio.

-During the years ended December 31, 2019, 2018 and 2017, we borrowed proceeds of approximately \$116.5 million, \$167.9 million and \$218.3 million, respectively, before repayments on the Revolving Credit Facility, as described in "Uses of Liquidity and Capital Resources - Debt Repayments."
-We have borrowed money to fund capital expenditures at our properties.
-We intend to continue borrowing money, to a lesser extent, to fund other enhancements to our portfolio.
+During the years ended December 31, 2020 and 2019, we borrowed proceeds of approximately \$40.0 million and \$116.5 million, respectively, before repayments on the Revolving Credit Facility, as described in "Uses of Liquidity and Capital Resources - Debt Repayments."
+We borrowed the \$40 million in April 2020 as a precautionary measure to increase liquidity and preserve financial flexibility in light of COVID-19 and in September 2020 repaid the outstanding \$80 million under our Revolving Credit Facility.
+We have borrowed money to fund capital expenditures at our properties and intend to continue borrowing money, to a lesser extent, to fund other enhancements to our portfolio.
 Generally, we expect to meet short-term working capital needs from our cash flows from operations.